“Write with the door closed, rewrite with the door open.”~Stephen King

 The most accurate grammar checker I've found is Grammarly.com.
 This is by far my favorite writing tool.
 They offer a limited free option, but I prefer the paid subscription that will check all my writing as I type, whether that be in an email, in a blog post, or even a post on social media.
 With their paid membership, you can check up to 20 pages of writing at a time, perfect for copying and pasting chapters of your book as you self-edit.
 Over time, their suggestions may even help to improve your writing.

 7. Avoid Clichés.
 Clichés exist on all levels of writing, from ideas as a whole to phrases, and even individual words when used under certain conditions.
 Question what sounds familiar, because it probably is.
 Ask yourself if you’ve heard or seen that idea/series of words before.

 I hope you've enjoyed this article on self-editing.
 These tips are intended to help polish your prose before you seek feedback from a professional editor.
 When working on a writing project such as a book, professionally editing is mandatory.

-***If you enjoyed this article, check out my 8-Week Book Writing Intensive.
+***If you enjoyed this article, check out my course, Write from the Heart Book Writing Intensive.
 This course will walk you through each step of the book writing process, from idea to publication.